Thulunga/WEB_P_exercise1/README.md

 files.
 Categorise the recorded sessions based on duration, the number of hours the lecture is delivered by giving the options of checkbox.
 On the click of the video duration, the recorded session should be displayed.
-4. In the footer section of the webcoursera, provide the i
+4. In the footer section of the webcoursera, provide the information for Terms, Privacy policy, Help and support, About us and Contact us.